thachgiasoft/Code-Samples/UI/README.md

 - If you want some extra padding inside the safe area create your constraints to the margins of the superview.
 - Use the directional layout margins for right-to-left language support.
 - You can change the margins of the root view.

+- Activating, changing or deactivating constraints doesn’t directly update the frames of views.
+Instead, it updates the layout engine model and schedules a layout pass that runs later on the application run loop.
+- There are two layout passes over the view hierarchy.
+The first pass allows you to update the constraints.
+The second pass updates the view layout by changing the size and position of views to match values from the layout engine model.
+- Call setNeedsLayout to manually schedule an update layout pass.
+Call layoutIfNeeded to force an immediate update to the view frames from the model.
+- You rarely need to use updateConstraints or its view controller companion updateViewConstraints.
+The system calls these methods frequently, so they are not the best choice to do your initial constraint setup.
+Use them when changing constraints in place is too slow.
+- If you’re not using Interface Builder to create your constraints try to create them once when creating your views.
+If you need to change your constraints at runtime, prefer to activate and deactivate constraints over adding and removing constraints.
+- To animate constraint changes call layoutIfNeeded inside a view animation block.
+- Override layoutSubviews to create more dynamic layouts.
+- The layout engine uses the alignment rectangle not the view frame when positioning views.